Local Dog Care Services I Recommend

 - Pets Decoded - Lynne Gilbert-Norton is the only Canine Behaviorist (has a PHD in the behavioral sciences) in the state of Utah.
 She is easily the best choice for extreme behavioral cases.

 - Skye's Dog Training - I recommend Skye for anyone needing help with Psychiatric or Autism Assistance service dog training in the Salt Lake Valley area or northward.
+She also does therapy dog training.

 - Side By Side Dog Training - Laurie is my top choice for anyone needing help with Diabetic Alert service dog training.
+She also does other kinds of service dog training and therapy dog training.

 - Companion Golden Retriever Rescue - I mentored under Steve, who runs CGRR.
 He works very closely with each of the dogs who comes through his rescue and gets to know them personally.
 As such, he is very good at matching families to the right dog.